phisad/sose20-deep-nlp/docs/final_project/instructions.md

 ## Conditions

-- The project can be done in groups of up to 3 people, individual projects are also ok.
+- The project can be done in groups of 1-3 people.
 - You need to hand in a group contract establishing the team members and evaluation conditions (if different from default).
 - A list of possible topics will be provided, you can also choose your own topic